one-sumit/asymmetric_crypto_primitives/README.md

 A plugin for signing data using RSA or Ed25519.
 Enables the user to rotate the keys and clean unused ones.
-The package is based on [simple signing plugin](https://pub.dev/packages/simple_signing_plugin).
+It is based on [simple signing plugin](https://pub.dev/packages/simple_signing_plugin).

+## Features
+- Delivers EDDSA crypto primitive to Android, as it has no native support
+- Will allow in the future to deliver a next gen asymmetric crypto algo to an Android device if it will not have the native support for the algorithm
+- Allows the prerotation of keys as it generates 2 key pairs by default.

 ## Getting started
 Using the RSA method for generating keys and data signing requires the screen lock to be enabled on the device.
 It can be easily checked by `checkIfDeviceSecure` method: